 Walsingham allowed the letters to continue to be sent because he wanted to discover who else was involved in this plot to overthrow Elizabeth.
-Eventually, on 25 June 1586, Mary wrote a letter to Anthony Babington.
+Eventually, on 25th June 1586, Mary wrote a letter to Anthony Babington.
 In his reply, Babington told Mary that he and a group of six friends were planning to murder Elizabeth.
+Babington discovered that Walsingham was aware of the plot and went into hiding.
+He hid with some companions in St John's Wood, but was eventually caught at the house of the Jerome Bellamy family in Harrow.
+(6) On hearing the news of his arrest the government of the city put on a show of public loyalty, witnessing "her public joy by ringing of bells, making of bonfires, and singing of psalms".
+(7)

 We... will undertake the delivery of your royal persons from the hands of your enemies...
 For the dispatch of the usurper (Elizabeth)... six noble gentlemen, who, for the zeal they have to the Catholic cause... will undertake that tragical execution.